rohitsoni007/mcp-kit/README.md

 For support, please open a [GitHub issue](https://github.com/rohitsoni007/mcp-kit/issues/new).
 We welcome bug reports, feature requests, and questions about using MCP CLI.

-## Contributing
+## 🙏 Acknowledgements

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+This project is based on the data from [Model Context Protocol Servers](https://github.com/modelcontextprotocol/servers) and [Github MCP Registry](https://github.com/mcp).

 ## Keywords

 `MCP` `model-context-protocol` `ai` `cli` `dev-tools` `python` `artificial-intelligence` `developer-tools` `command-line` `automation` `ai-agents` `github-copilot` `continue` `configuration-management` `cross-platform`

-## License
+## 📄 License

-MIT License - see LICENSE file for details.
+This project is licensed under the terms of the MIT open source license.
+Please refer to the [LICENSE](./LICENSE) file for the full terms.